My HomeLab – Enterprise Hardware Running Household Workloads

 The above is mainly for my family use, but this blog you are reading right now, is served from WordPress (Docker Compose).
 I class all of these as production workloads for my family and they need to be reliable.

-That said, the setup does serve as a homelabe/testing purpose.
-I do try new things to bring continue my learning journey, for example I stood up an Openclaw instance (the internet would make you believe you need a Mac Mini), try Docker containers / VM’s along with general learning.
+That said, the setup does serve as a homelab/testing purposes.
+I ran Openclaw instance (the internet would make you believe you need a Mac Mini), try Docker containers / VM’s along with general learning.
 But my primary function is reliability and the ability to run services.

 Why Enterprise Hardware?